FRCR Part 1 (Radiology) - CR1 -advice for candidates (anatomy module)

 How we ensure full coverage of the curriculum

-of variations that are either common and/or have ‘clinical significance’.
-By this, we mean a normal variant that may be mistaken for pathology or can predispose to certain diseases.
+We also test recognition of anatomical variants.
+Whilst there are limitless variations of what might be considered normal, we seek to test knowledge of anatomical variations that are either common and/or have ‘clinical significance’.
+By this, we mean an anatomical variant that may be mistaken for pathology or can predispose to certain diseases.

 Pathology